SohamMalakar/Generics-in-C/README.md

 ## Syntax (Similar to C++)

-It is a custom preprocessor similar to C++.
-The syntax is not very flexible but pretty easy to write.
+The syntax of the preprocessor is very similar to C++.

 ```cpp
 #include <stdio.h>